Automobile Brands » Alpine Cars

 History of Alpine

 The Société des Automobiles Alpine SAS, commonly known as Alpine is a French manufacturer of racing and sports cars established in 1955.
 The Alpine car marque was created in 1954.
-Jean Rédélé, the founder of Alpine, was originally a Dieppe garage proprietor who began to achieve success in motorsport with one of the few French cars that were produced just after the Second World War, the Renault 4CV.
-The company has been closely related to Renault through its history, and was bought by it in 1973.
+Jean Rédélé, the founder of Alpine, was originally a Dieppe garage proprietor who began to achieve success in motorsport with one of the few French cars that were produced just after the Second World War.
+The company has been closely related to Renault through its history.
+Alpine acquired by Groupe Renault in 1973.
 Production of Alpine models ceased in 1995.
-The Alpine marque has been recently relaunched, with the 2017
+The Alpine marque has been recently relaunched in 2017.

 Alpine owes its existence to one man – Jean Rédélé.
 Born in 1922 in Dieppe, France, Rédélé was a lifelong car enthusiast and a gifted driver and mechanic.
 He studied in Paris as a young man before establishing a car dealership in his home town, selling Renaults.
 A keen and competitive rally driver, Rédélé entered his Renault 4 CV in various motorsport events throughout the early Fifties, upgrading his car with each passing year.